electronstudio/raylib-python-cffi/README.md

 ## Option 1: Install from Pypi (easiest but may not be up to date or be available for your platform)

-We distribute a statically linked binary Raylib library, install from Pypi.
+We distribute a statically linked binary Raylib wheel, install from Pypi.

     pip3 install raylib

-Some platforms that should be available:
+Some platforms that _should_ be available:  Windows x64, MacOS x64, Linux x64.

-**Windows 10 (64 bit): Python 3.7 - 3.9**

-**Linux (Ubuntu 16.04+): Python 3.6 - 3.9**

 If yours isn't available then pip will attempt to build from source, so you will need to have raylib development libs installed.

-See here for a Raspberry Pi build: https://github.com/electronstudio/raylib-python-cffi/issues/31#issuecomment-862078330
+See here for a Raspberry Pi wheel: https://github.com/electronstudio/raylib-python-cffi/issues/31#issuecomment-862078330

 ## Option 2: Build from source